-A daughter who lost her father to mesothelioma is calling on his former colleagues to come forward with information about working conditions at a Tony Cox Dismantlers Limited based in Norton Green Lane in Cannock.
+A daughter who lost her father to mesothelioma is calling on his former colleagues to come forward with information about working conditions at a Tony Cox (Dismantlers) Limited which was based in Great Bridge Street, West Bromwich.

 Mr Bryan’s industrial disease was discovered years later in 2012 when his daughter Samantha, who was just 19 years old,begged him to visit his GP due to a persistent cough.

 After his doctor listened to Mr Bryan’s chest an ambulance was called and he was taken to Heartlands Hospital in Birmingham where fluid was urgently removed from his lungs.

 Following a biopsy and further tests he was told the devastating news that he had mesothelioma, a type of cancer caused by exposure to asbestos which most commonly affects the lungs.
 Mr Bryan found out he had between 8 and 11 months to live.